OpenBB-finance/openbb-docs/content/pro/integrate-your-own-backend/widgets.json.md

 - `showAll`: Indicates if all data series should be shown regardless of columns defined in `columnsDefs`.
 If True shows all defined columns plus all other data that comes back.
 Type: boolean

+- `chartView` (optional): Will show chart view button if you pass this.
+If you leave it out we wont show the button.
+(Using our AgGrid chart Types) Type: object
+    - `enabled` (optional): Indicates if the chart view button is on or off by default.
+    - `chartType` (optional): Type of chart to display by default.
+Allowed values: "column", "groupedColumn", "stackedColumn", "normalizedColumn", "bar", "groupedBar", "stackedBar", "normalizedBar", "line", "scatter", "bubble", "pie", "donut", "doughnut", "area", "stackedArea", "normalizedArea", "histogram", "radarLine", "radarArea", "nightingale", "radialColumn", "radialBar", "sunburst", "rangeBar", "rangeArea", "boxPlot", "treemap", "heatmap", "waterfall"

 ### `columnsDefs`
 `object` (optional)

 - `field` (optional): Field name returned from the JSON on the API.
-Type: string
+Type: text
 - `headerName` (optional): What the user will see as the header name for a column.
-Type: string
+Type: text
 - `chartDataType` (optional): Chart data type. - You must have at least one category and one series to be able to chart from the data.
-If you don't define this we assume any string value is a category and any number is a series.
+If you don't define this we assume any text value is a category and any number is a series.
 Allowed values: "category", "series", "time", "excluded"
 - `cellDataType` (optional): Base cell data type.
 Allowed values: "text", "number", "boolean", "date", "dateString", "object"
 - `formatterFn` (optional): Formatter function.
 Allowed values: "int", "none", "percent", "normalized", "normalizedPercent", "dateToYear"
     - `int` - Formats the number as an integer.